NickESouter/neuro-impact-calculator/README.md

   *  model: information about the company and the model of the machine
   *  field_strength: magnetic field strength in Tesla
   *  scan_duration: duration of active scanning in minutes
-  *  idle_duration: duration of minutes in
+  *  idle_duration: time in between acquisitions when MRI is in idle mode (e.g.: rest or breaks)
   *  country: the location of where the data was collected
   *  year: information about the time at which the data was collected
   *  scannerData_filename: filename of the file with scanner-related specs